hacks-guide/Guide-WiiU/faq.md

 >FSOpenFile Failed [...] payload.elf: Missing payload file on SD.
 Make sure you have payload.elf in the wiiu folder.
 >
 >FSOpenFile Failed: Missing homebrew_launcher on SD.
 Make sure you have homebrew_launcher.elf in the wiiu/apps/homebrew_launcher folder.

-!> **Homebrew risks**
-    *Be careful with launching downloaded homebrew!
-If you don't know the source, it's best not to launch it.*<br><br>
-    *Homebrew can potentially damage your system!
-Atmosphere provides protections against common bricking methods, but these are not guaranteed to always work!*

 ### Data Management asks to delete unnecessary data, what does it mean?